How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 Use of HT Speaker/Mic Jacks

 ASL fully supports a variety of audio sources, from unfiltered pre-emphasized FM discriminator audio, to filtered deemphasized ("speaker") audio, covering a wide range of use cases.
-Both the ASL simpleusb and usbradio drivers have a configuration setting to specify if the Rx Audio line is speaker audio vs. unfiltered discriminator audio.
-For this node the RX HT does the CTCSS decode and tone squelch, and simpleusb/usbradio does not need to do any CTCSS encode/decode or DSP squelch detection.
+Both the ASL SimpleUSB and USBRadio drivers have a configuration setting to specify if the Rx Audio line is speaker audio vs. unfiltered discriminator audio.
+For this node the RX HT does the CTCSS decode and tone squelch, and SimpleUSB/USBRadio does not need to do any CTCSS encode/decode or DSP squelch detection.
 The channel drivers do bandpass filtering of the Rx and Tx audio, and Usbradio can do Rx Carrier Detection.

 Audio Levels